jasoncbautista/flojo/README.md

 ### Problem

-Writing backend code for models, setting up correspodning databases and then writtigin corresponding front-end code is tedious.
+Writing backend code for models, setting up correspodning databases and then writting corresponding front-end code is tedious.

 ### Solution